 You might not know where to turn for help if you were seriously hurt in a trench accident.
 Our personal injury lawyers are here to help.
 If you or a loved one were injured, call our law firm for a free consultation.

-Who Will Pay My Compensation After a Trench Accident?
+Who Will Pay My Compensation After a Trench Accident in NYC?

 New York construction workers who are hurt on the job site have the right to workers’ compensation.
 Your employer pays into an insurance fund.
 The workers’ compensation insurance company pays you part of your lost wages and covers your medical bills.